Last Updated: November 27, 2017

 Registration.
 To create an account, you must provide your name, email address, phone number, postal address, and date of birth.
 You may also provide other optional information, such as race, gender, previous salary information, current industry of employment.
 This optional information, once anonymized, is used to improve our marketing efforts directed to future potential program participants.

-Using the Coding Boot Camp Service.
+Using the Boot Camp Service.
 If you post Personal Information in a comment or to a chat room, blog or other public area of the Site, we may collect the information you post, in part to improve the teaching materials and service we offer.
 Posted information is also available for viewing and disclosure by other users of the Site, and we have no control over such use.
 We discourage posting sensitive or Personal Information in comments as they are viewable by the public.

 From Third Parties.
 We may use third parties to perform certain tasks for us, such as collecting Personal Information and facilitating your purchase of a program.
 Such third parties will provide us with Personal Information, such as your name, address, and email address, you provide to them so that we have your information for program rosters.